nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/automation/use-of-mvel-in-automation-chains.md

 When filling in a parameter value (like "value" parameter of "update property" in the case we want to update the title of the a document), there are three options:

-*   `Title`: there is no interpretation (default behavior), the parameter is taken "as is", which means that the title will be "Title".
+*   `Title`: There is no interpretation (default behavior), the parameter is taken "as is", which means that the title will be "Title".

 *   `expr:Title` starts with a "`expr:`".
 The system will interpret the value "Title" as a scripting expression.
 In that case it means that the value of the title will be updated with the content of the variable _Title_